 Men's Breakfast Group - Meet up with other men from Christ UMC and have some breakfast at the West Main Diner in Lansdale.
 This is a great fellowship event.
 This group meets the second Wednesday of the month at 8:30 am.

 Stitching Sisters - This group serves two purposes: to use their time and talents creating gifts to donate to worthy causes and to come together in friendship and fellowship while they work.
 Projects change every few months.
-The group meets on the 4th Thursday of each month from 10:00 am to noon in the lounge.
+The group meets on the 2nd Thursday of each month from 10:00 am to noon in Fellowship Hall, rooms 102, 104, & 106.
 Karen Fallows leads this team!

 Deborah Circle - The character of this group is to support people of the congregation that are participating in mission trips, community mission projects and youth mission trips.
 Meetings often feature church members who have recently been a part of a mission or trip to speak with the group.
 Any and all women are invited to bring a sandwich or salad and share coffee, tea and dessert.
-Meetings are held the 2nd Monday of each month in Fellowship Hall at 11:30 am.
+(Currently, no eating is allowed due to COVID.)
+Meetings are held the 2nd Monday of each month in Fellowship Hall, room 106 at 1:00 pm.

 Susannah Wesley Circle - Monthly meetings range from doing mission projects together, to having guest speakers on a variety of topics, to traveling to a local venue for a tour.
 The Circle year begins in September with a dinner at a local restaurant and normally ends in June with a covered-dish picnic at a member's home.
 Meetings are typically held the 4th Thursday of each month at 7:00 pm.
-Co-leaders Nancy Albacker and Nadene Stauffer would love to have you join them.
+Co-leaders Nadene Stauffer and Suzanne Williams would love to have you join them.

-Kaleidoscope Book Group - This group of amazing women meets every Tuesday from noon to 1:00 pm in the Lounge to discuss a wide variety of books.
+Kaleidoscope Book Group - This group of amazing women meets every Tuesday from 12:30pm to 2:00 pm in the Lounge to discuss a wide variety of books.
 They also share Christian fellowship, giving each other support and encouragement.
 They would love to have you join them any time!